Loading...

 Age Limit Candidate must be born on or after 1st October 2001 (relaxation as per Government norms)

-Important: Candidates appearing for Class XII examination in 2026 are eligible to apply, provided their results are declared by the deadline specified in the DASA brochure (typically September 2026).
+Important: Candidates appearing for Class XII examination in 2026 are eligible to apply, provided their results are declared by 30th September 2026.

 DASA 2026 – Application Process